Carl Schramm

-Carl J Schramm is an American economist, entrepreneur, author, former President of the Ewing Marion Kauffman Foundation, and University Professor at Syracuse University.
+Carl J. Schramm (born 1946) is an American economist, entrepreneur, author, former President of the Ewing Marion Kauffman Foundation, and University Professor at Syracuse University.
 He is the author of the book Burn the Business Plan: What Great Entrepreneurs Really Do, published by Simon & Schuster.
 The Economist named Schramm the "evangelist of entrepreneurship".

-Education
+Early life and education

-Schramm graduated from Le Moyne College with a B.S. in Economics.
-He holds an M.S.
-(1969) and Ph.D.
-(1973) in economics from the University of Wisconsin and a J.D. from the Georgetown University Law Center (1978).
+Schramm was born in 1946, in Syracuse, New York.
+He graduated from Le Moyne College with a B.S. in economics and then received a M.S. in 1969, a Ph.D. in economics from the University of Wisconsin in 1973, and a Juris Doctor from the Georgetown University Law Center in 1978.

 Career

 He was a Ford Foundation Doctoral Fellow and New York State Regents Graduate Fellow at Wisconsin.
-Schramm began his career as staff economist at the National Commission on State Workmen’s Compensation Laws.
-He later served as Special Advisor to the Assistant Secretary for Policy at the US Department of Labor and Staff Economist to U.S. Senate Committee on Human Resources.
+Schramm began his career as staff economist at the National Commission on State Workmen's Compensation Laws.
+He later served as Special Advisor to the Assistant Secretary for Policy at the U.S. Department of Labor and staff economist at U.S. Senate Committee on Human Resources.
 He was a Robert Wood Johnson Foundation Health Policy Fellow at the Institute of Medicine, National Academy of Sciences.
 Schramm received two consecutive Career Scientist Awards from the U.S. Public Health Service.

 Schramm taught for fifteen years at the Johns Hopkins University, becoming associate professor of health policy and management.
 While there, he founded the Johns Hopkins Center for Hospital Finance and Management where he oversaw a postdoctoral program, the Robert Wood Johnson Foundation Faculty Fellowships in Health Care Finance.
 During this time, Schramm also served as Commissioner of the Maryland Health Services Cost Review Commission.

 After co-founding HCIA, an aggregator of hospital data, Schramm became president of the Health Insurance Association of America (today called America's Health Insurance Plans).
-He also served as executive vice president of Fortis (formerly Time Insurance Company, now Assurant) and as president of its health insurance operations.
+He also served as executive vice president of Fortis, formerly Time Insurance Company and now Assurant, and as president of its health insurance operations.
 While there, he developed several innovations, including transition coverage for recent college graduates.
-He also founded Greenspring Advisors, a consulting and merchant banking firm in the health information and risk management industries.
+He founded Greenspring Advisors, a consulting and merchant banking firm in the health information and risk management industries.
 He is a founding member and a board member of the International IP Commercialization Council (IIPCC.org), a global NPO NGO.

 After leaving the Kauffman Foundation, Schramm returned to teaching in August 2012, after being appointed University Professor at Syracuse University.
 He teaches classes in entrepreneurship and innovation at the Syracuse University School of Information Studies.

 Schramm became the Director of MoviePass's parent company Helios and Matheson Analytics on November 9, 2016.
-He resigned on August 31st, 2018 claiming management had withheld financial information, while making important decisions without the board's approval.
+He resigned on August 31, 2018, claiming management had withheld financial information, while making important decisions without the board's approval.

 In 2019, Schramm became the chairman of the board for Lumeon, a leader in Care Pathway Management (CPM) solutions for healthcare organizations.